-Fundamentally a clinical trial protocol is a scientific tool designed to test a hypothesis.
+Fundamentally, a clinical trial protocol is a scientific tool designed to test a hypothesis.
 Again, it’s about the steps and how those impact the outcome.
-But in my view, patients are mostly only interested in the outcome - if they undergo a procedure, if they come into the clinic, they’re interested in the outcome: Will it cure my pain?
+But in my view, patients are mostly only interested in the outcome.
+If they undergo a procedure, if they come into the clinic, they’re interested in the outcome: Will it cure my pain?
 Stop my cancer?
 Help me sleep?
-Whatever is the endgame is most important, but it’s the process that the scientists are most focused on.
-So again, there’s a gap - good clinical practice is borne out of good lab practice, but it’s complex.
+The endgame is the most important to patients, but it’s the process that the scientists are most focused on.
+So again, there’s a gap; good clinical practice is borne out of good lab practice, but it’s complex.
 How can we close that gap?
 Education is certainly a piece of it.
 But the right amount of information and the right context and cultural awareness is critical.

 What’s working and what’s not in that area?
 How do you keep patients at the center?

-One other thing on the topic of patient-centricity.
-In patient recruitment, there’s a new fad that the industry jumps on every year as possibly the holy grail to solving the recruitment issues.
-Patient centricity has been different, and it’s been it’s so heartening to see all the stakeholders sitting up and taking notice.
+One other thing on the topic of patient-centricity: In patient recruitment, there’s a new fad that the industry jumps on every year as possibly the holy grail to solving recruitment issues.
+Patient-centricity has been different, and it’s been heartening to see all the stakeholders sitting up and taking notice.
 Everyone’s got their own flavor of what that means, but actually that’s not a bad thing.
-Everyone is sitting back and saying “okay, what about the patient?”
+Everyone is sitting back and saying “Okay, what about the patient?”
 But we still have a long way to go.

 Can you tell me a bit about your “virtual waiting room” concept and why it’s important?